slyall/www-darkmere/content/linux.conf.au_guide.md

 A Welcome will be held on most mornings in the main hall.
 The event organisers will welcome everybody, say any announcements, etc and then either go to the first sessions or a conference keynote.
+Usually there is a conference opening on one day and keynotes on the other four days.

 Do not skip this.
 Starting in 2005 the conference has during some of the welcome sessions drawn a name from the attendees and given the person drawn a new laptop or similar prize.
 If the person isn't there then another name is drawn until somebody present is found.

-The keynotes are usually by a "Big Name" person and tend to be fairly good.
+The keynotes are usually by a **Big Name** person and tend to be fairly good.
 Unlike other events LCA doesn't get keynote or other speaking slots to sponsors so they tend to be better than average.